wbarnes54/prime-generator/README.md

 # prime-generator
-Maximimum square algorithm to display any number of primes.
+Maximum square algorithm to display any number of primes.
 First used in Web format, then adapted to Python.